lnihlen/lnihlen.github.io/_posts/2018-10-09-starting-gentoo-on-pi.md

   [fanless rackmount computer](https://www.logicsupply.com/products/rackmount-computers/fanless-rackmounts/)
   for the audio rack that I have, but it's a custom build from Logic Supply so that might take a minute.
-That will ultimately take the role of server in this setup, with the Pi standing in as a client Linux computer, perhaps ultimately to be replaced by the set of SCLOrk laptops we use for live performance.
+That will ultimately take the role of server in this setup, with the Pi standing in as a client Linux computer, perhaps sometimes to be replaced by the set of SCLOrk laptops we use for live performance.
   6. Once that arrives and is configured, explore other use cases for that hardware.
 One thing that immediately comes to mind is multi channel recording,